tonioloewald/bindinator.js/docs/overview.md

 *The* key idea in `b8r` is of binding **things** (dom elements, events, values) to **paths**.

-A **path** serves as the cut-out between concept and concrete values, allowing view elements and the data you intend to populate them or the events you intend them to trigger to be decoupled cleanly.
+A **path** serves as the cut-out between a logical address and a concrete value, allowing view elements and the data you intend to populate them or the events you intend them to trigger to be decoupled cleanly.

 ## register, set, get, and replace — binding data to names